COVID-19

 Training and Outreach Services

 Presentations on a variety of topics associated with exposure to 2019 nCoV are available to assist employers in training their staff.
-These include bloodborne pathogens, hazard communication, respiratory protection and personal protective equipment.
+These include The presentations on hazard communication, respiratory protection, bloodborne pathogens and personal protective equipment.
 Each of these presentations should be modified to address site-specific conditions and hazards.
+Other example presentations are available along with pre-recorded webinars which can be accessed at any time.

 In addition, the education, training and technical assistance bureau provides free online safety and health training and outreach services (i.e., speaker's bureau requests, safety booths) upon request.